AmaniMaalouf/GeoWaste_Database_Repository/README.md

 Find the published paper [here](Journal info will be added once published).

-If you use any code, please cite:
+If you use the GeoWaste database or any of the accompanying code, please cite:

 > **Proposed citation:**
 > > Maalouf et al. (2026)